All Episodes

 Well, I agree.

-the mass media that put out the propaganda has been swallowed by the American people since most of the American people who don't want to investigate at all who don't want to be disturbed out of their comfort zone don't want to do the investigative work Why would I know this?
+The mass media that put out the propaganda has been swallowed by the American people since most of the American people who don't want to investigate at all, who don't want to be disturbed out of their comfort zone, don't want to do the investigative work or learn about the facts because it disturbs their comfort level if they have to think, put a thought process behind it, and understand what's going on.

 alex jones